yugr/Implib.so/README.md

 $ gen-implib.py libxyz.so
 ```

 This will generate two files: `libxyz.tramp.S` and `libxyz.init.c` which need to be linked to your application.
-Your application can then freely call functions from `libxyz.so` _without linking to it_.
+Application can then freely call functions from `libxyz.so` _without linking to it_.
 Library will be loaded (via `dlopen`) on first call to any of its functions.
 If you want to forcedly resolve all symbols (e.g. if you want to avoid delays further on) you can call `void libxyz_init_all()`.

 If you don't want `dlopen` to be called automatically and prefer to load library yourself at program startup, run script as